atlasbot/docs/topics/Plugins.md

 ## Levels

-The levels plugin allows you create a balanced tier reward system for the most active members of your server.
+The levels plugin allows you to create a balanced tier reward system for the most active members of your server.
 Create level rewards for achieving specified levels, customize level-up messages, and view your server’s very own leaderboard.

 ## Moderation